August 3, 2021

-- Physical Distancing — Physical barriers, where necessary between students and adults and added visual reminders for students to remember physical distancing.
-We have reconfigured classroom spaces to accommodate pods, limit communal use, allow for physical distancing, and accommodate frequent surface cleaning.
+Physical barriers, where necessary between students and adults and added visual reminders for students to remember physical distancing.
+We have reconfigured classroom spaces to accommodate students, limit communal use, allow for physical distancing, and accommodated frequent surface cleaning.

 - Disinfecting of shared and frequently touched surfaces such as door handles, tabletops, light switches, and faucets.